Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 The Rice Partnership is a fee-only firm with a small team of advisors on staff.
 The firm says it has deep roots in the islands: one of the firm’s principals, Bonnie Rice, is part of a Hawaiian ranching family that goes back four generations.

 There’s no minimum amount required to open an account with this firm, though the firm can choose not to work with a client if it deems their investable assets to be too low.
-The majority of its clientele are high-net-worth investors, though it also works with non-high-net-worth clients.
+The majority of its clientele includes both non-high-net-worth and high-net-worth investors.
+Though it also works with pensions, charities and businesses.

 The Rice Partnership Background